YoushanZhang/AiAI/3D Human Motion/T2M/README.md

 ```
 This will evaluate the model performance on HumanML3D dataset by default.
 You could also run on KIT-ML dataset by uncommenting certain lines in *./final_evaluation.py*.
 The statistical results will saved to *./t2m_evaluation.log*.

-### Misc
- Contact Chuan Guo at cguo2@ualberta.ca for any questions or comments.